MONTCO Escape: Washington’s Troops Went Hungry, But That Doesn’t Mean You Have To! 41 Places to Eat When Visiting Valley Forge National Park

-Now that you’ve visited Valley Forge National Historical Park, hiked the trails, and seen the sites, you must be starving!
+Now that you’ve visited Valley Forge National Historical Park, hiked the trails, gone to the Visitor Center, and seen the sites, you must be starving!
 Seeing Valley Forge Park works up an appetite, and I’ve got just the places for you!
 Dine at the King of Prussia Mall and you’ll be eating like a King.

 This post has a great lineup of all the great places to eat in and around Valley Forge National Historical Park, starting with the King of Prussia Town Center and the many wonderful restaurants in and around the King of Prussia Mall, both just 3 minutes beyond the Park’s main entrance on N. Gulph Road.